How to Generate Leads in 6 Steps (+ Free Template)

 Customer relationship systems like Zoho CRM allow you to store customer persona information and use tagging features to add traits to each prospect–making it easier to segment your customers into personas.

-2. Decide Whether to Use an Inbound or Outbound Strategy—or Both
+2. Decide Whether To Use an Inbound or Outbound Strategy—or Both

 For instance, if one of your target audiences is younger and another is much older, you may need to use different tactics for each.
-Social media campaigns may appeal to the younger demographic while calling, emailing, or traditional advertising to reach the older audiences.
+Social media campaigns may appeal to the younger demographic while calling, emailing, or traditional advertising to reach older audiences.

 Tactic | Budget Requirements | Primary Skills/Resources Required | Good for B2C? | Good for B2B? |